tc39/notes/meetings/2020-03/march-31.md

 ## ECMA-402 7th Edition (2020) RC Cut

-Presenter: Leo Balter (LBR)
+Presenter: Leo Balter (LEO)

 - [slides](https://drive.google.com/file/d/1z3v23piIHSBxZnQhbR2bvYNuuzYqDvER/view?usp=sharing)

-LBR: (presents slides)
+LEO: (presents slides)

-LBR: Any volunteers for 2021 Editorship?
+LEO: Any volunteers for 2021 Editorship?

-SFC: I just wanted to say that LBR has been doing an excellent job being editor of 402.
+SFC: I just wanted to say that LEO has been doing an excellent job being editor of 402.
 We have a really high quality document coming for 2020.
 Whoever wants to get involved will have a great mentor.
-I am grateful for the work LBR has been doing over the last year.
+I am grateful for the work LEO has been doing over the last year.

 MBS: Maye one of the other chairs can handle the vote?
 Do we have to go through each member company and gather the votes or just do a call for objections?